Paul Connor (Coronation Street)

-Later in 2008, Liam, newlywed to Maria Sutherland (Samia Ghadie), names their stillborn baby son after Paul.

-Paul is mentioned again in November 2009 when Steve McDonald (Simon Gregson) and Dev Alahan (Jimmi Harkishin) plan to play golf at a high class golf club.
-However, Steve was a guest member with Paul at the time but since Paul died, Steve is no longer a guest member.

 Development

 Casting

 Prior to the characters arrival, a Coronation Street insider claimed that little was known about the Connor brothers, aside from the fact that they're in the rag trade and started out on the markets.
 The insider speculated that Paul and his brother are just on the right side of the law, though not out-and-out villainous.
 Upon their arrival, the brothers were planned to cause trouble for Danny Baldwin (Bradley Walsh).

 Departure

 Early in 2007, actor Sean Gallagher's resignation from the soap opera was revealed.
 Coronation Street scriptwriters planned for his character to be killed off.
 During an interview, Gallagher claimed that his role on the show was what he'd hoped for, though he would rather play a variety of roles.
 The actor agreed with executive producer Steve Frost to leave at the end of his contract.
 The character was originally planned to be killed in Underworld itself; however, this was not clear.